Dinner Potato Rolls Recipe

 Post may contain affiliate links.
 Read my disclosure policy.

-Homemade Potato Rolls are sure to please!
-These soft, fluffy rolls are impossibly light and buttery, perfect for any occasion.
+These homemade potato rolls are sure to please at your next family dinner or holiday meal!
+This recipe makes soft, fluffy potato bread rolls that are impossibly light and buttery, perfect for any occasion.

-If you are looking for classic dinner rolls, try out my favorite Soft Dinner Roll recipe!
-Or, if you want something a little more unique, we love this copycat recipe for Texas Roadhouse Rolls!
+If you are looking for more classic dinner rolls, try out these fluffy Hawaiian rolls or my favorite soft dinner rolls recipe!
+And if you’re craving something a little different, we love these copycat Texas Roadhouse Rolls.

 Overhead shot of a baking dish of rolls, with two rolls served onto small plates.
 A dish of butter and a dish of jelly sit nearby on the table.

-You might be wondering if these rolls actually taste like potatoes.
-But they don’t – they just taste like a normal dinner roll, but lighter, fluffier, and a bit more buttery.
-Adding mashed potato to the dough creates a special softness due to a chemical reaction between the starches.
-Delicious, delicious science, my friends.
-Along with plenty of butter, that makes these rolls a real delicacy!
+Potato rolls don’t actually taste like potatoes.
+They’re a lot like regular dinner rolls, only lighter, fluffier, and a bit more buttery.
+Adding mashed potato to the dough creates a special softness due to the extra starches.
+Along with plenty of butter in the recipe, it makes these rolls a real delicacy!

 • Yeast: I use active dry yeast for this recipe.